Derosy1/DSA-Project-2/README.md

 •	Columns: Rating

-•	Values: Count of Employee ID
+•	Values: Count of Employee name

 Offers a compact view of how ratings are distributed across genders.